 Building settlements and cities isn’t the only way to go about it, though – if you’re looking to secure your win through another route, you can always build the longest road, gather the largest army, or draw some victory points through development cards.
 Catan gives you options, and that’s what makes it so fun; there are many ways to get one over on your opponent!

-When I think of merchants in games, I usually envision someone who sells basic goods such as food, medicines, textiles, tools, et cetera.
-However, in Splendor, you get to cater to the nobility this time, and the gemsare the currency!
+When I think of merchants in games, I usually envision someone who sells basic goods such as food, tools, etc. However, in Splendor, you get to cater to the nobility this time, and the gemsare the currency!

-Splendor is played by using gems and occasional gold to buy development cards, which you then collect and build sets out of to use in impressing nobles.
+Splendor is played by using gems and occasional gold to buy development cards.
+Your collection is then used to impress the nobles.
 Both development cards and nobles will grant you prestige points, which are the key to victory in this game.
 The player who acquires 15 prestige points first wins!

 Dungeon crawls are popular for a reason – it’s exhilarating to plough enemies to get that sweet, shiny loot.
 The best part of it is defeating the final boss and claiming the hidden treasure, right?
 Well, Boss Monster is about to turn that idea on its head!